sciZer0/7/c/README.md

 Let's call any system that can be pushing an object during a certain time “Organism” too.

+> ### Organism is any system that can be pushing an object during a certain time.

 In Case #1, Organism is a human (say, you).<br>
 In Case #2 and Case #3, Organism is the Universe or, we might also say, some fragment of the Universe.